snori74/linuxupskillchallenge/00-Azure-Free-Tier.md

 As well as a hosting provider, we also need to choose which "flavour" of Linux to install on our server.
 If you're new to Linux then the range of "distributions" available can be confusing - but the latest LTS ("Long Term Support") version of Ubuntu Server is a popular choice, and what you'll need for this course.

-These instructions will walk you through using Azure's free signup credits
+These instructions will walk you through using Azure's free credits

 ## Signing up with Azure
 Signup is fairly simple - just provide your email address and a password of your choosing - along with a phone number for a 2FA - a second method of authentication.
 Azure can be a bit funny about 'corporate' email addresses, eg using a work address or your own domain.
 Create a new @outlook or @gmail.com account if so using the link on the signup page.